Jayashree-D/docs/designs/ipmb-based-sdr-design.md

 ## Problem Description

 SDR (Sensor Data Records) is a data record that provides platform management sensor type, locations, event generation and access information.
-A data records that contain information about the type and the number of sensors in the platform, sensor threshold support, event generation capabilities and information on what type of readings the sensor provides.
+Data records contain information about the type and the number of sensors in the platform, sensor threshold support, event generation capabilities and information on what type of readings the sensor provides.

 The primary purpose of the Sensor Data Records is to describe the sensor configuration of the platform management subsystem to system software.
 Sensor